tobixen/calendar-cli/USER_GUIDE.md

 ## Main commands

-* test - verify that it's possible to connect to the server
+* list-calendars - verify that it's possible to connect to the server(s) and show the calendar(s) selected
 * add - for adding things to the calendar(s)
 * select - for selecting, viewing, editing and deleting things from the calendar(s).